MiWi98/web-typography-21-22/README.md

 - Je kan je typografische keuzes onderbouwen.
 - Je hebt de exclusive design principles gebruikt.

+__Exclusive Design__
+- Study situation
+<br>In order to become specialist designers for all kinds of people with all kinds of disabilities we have to study different, individual situations.

+- Ignore conventions
+<br>The current conventions are designed by, and thus for, designers.
+Not all of these conventions work for non-designers.
+If we want to include non-designers, and especially people with disabilities, we should reconsider these conventions, after we studied their situations.

+- Prioritise identity
+<br>Including excluded people into our design process, by seeing them as co-designers rather than study objects, can help in coming up with new, and relevant, conventions.

+- Add nonsense
+<br>Designing for people with disabilities is in large part uncharted territory.
+Nonsense can be a useful tool to investigate the unkown.
+And it’s fun.

 ## Oplevering

 Je levert een werkende versie op, gemaakt met HTML, CSS en JavaScript.
 Deze staat op Github.
 In een duidelijke readme documenteer en onderbouw je je ontwerpkeuzes.
 Je developmentgeschiedenis is terug te vinden op GitHub.